Crossopriza lyoni: Taxonomy and nomenclature

 Crossopriza lyoni are classified under the genus Crossopriza and the subfamily Holocneminae.
 They belong to the cellar spider family (Pholcidae).
 They are commonly referred to as tailed daddy longlegs spiders, tailed cellar spiders, or (more rarely) box spiders.
 C. lyoni and other cellar spiders are also often confused with two other invertebrates - the harvestmen (order Opiliones) and the crane flies (family Tipulidae) - both of which are also known as 'daddy longlegs'.
 However, they are not closely related to cellar spiders — the latter is a fly; and the former, while also an arachnid, is not a spider at all.

 The species was first formally described in 1867 by the British naturalist John Blackwall from a collection of spiders from Meerut, Agra, and Delhi.
 They came from Francis Lyon, a captain of the Royal Artillery of the British Empire stationed in India.
 They were sent to his sister who presented them to Blackwall at the suggestion of a mutual friend.
 Blackwall named the spider after Captain Lyon and expressed a hope that others may follow Lyon's example in collecting specimens from foreign countries for the benefit of science.
 He classified the species under the genus Pholcus.
 In 1892, the French arachnologist Eugène Simon erected the genus Crossopriza and subsequently reclassified Pholcus lyoni to Crossopriza lyoni.

-Blackwall also described a curious case of hermaphroditism in one adult specimen, in which the left side was male and the right side was female.
+Blackwall also described a curious case of gynandromorphism in one adult specimen, in which the left side was male and the right side was female.